 - You are ready to learn 2–3 simple gestures (sieve, temperature, whisk).

-Expert tip : if you're a beginner, choose a "latte-friendly" matcha (good umami/bitterness balance) rather than an expensive, "ceremonial" matcha that you'll mask with milk and sugar.
+Expert tip : if you are a beginner, choose a "latte-friendly" matcha (good umami/bitterness balance) rather than an expensive "ceremonial" matcha that you will mask with milk and sugar.

 - You prefer dessert flavors (vanilla/hazelnut, coconut, milk).